NT Stamp Duty Calculator

 | Above $5,000,000 | 5.95% of dutiable value |

 The Northern Territory does not offer a separate owner-occupier "home concession" — owner-occupiers and investors pay the same standard rates on established dwellings.
-The only owner-occupier relief is the first home buyer discount on new builds (capped at $50,000) and the First Home Owner Grant (separate cash grant).
-Like Tasmania, the NT does not currently levy a foreign buyer surcharge.
+The only duty relief is the house-and-land package stamp duty exemption (contracts signed between 1 July 2022 and 30 June 2027, no value cap) plus separate home-buyer cash grants that do not reduce duty.
+Unlike most states, the NT does not currently levy a foreign buyer surcharge.

-For full eligibility details and to apply, see Territory Revenue Office: House and Land Package Stamp Duty Discount.
+For full eligibility details and to apply, see Territory Revenue Office: House and Land Package Exemption.

 Northern Territory does not currently levy a foreign buyer surcharge on residential property purchases.
 Foreign buyers pay only the standard stamp duty on conveyances rates with no additional surcharge — making Northern Territory one of the few Australian jurisdictions where overseas buyers pay no extra duty.